HeapsIO/heaps-doc/Hello-HashLink.md

--cp src 			# Tells haxe where to search for your code files -lib heaps			# Tells haxe to import the heaps library -lib hlsdl			# Tells haxe to import the hlsdl rendering library -hl out/hello.hl	# Tells haxe to compile to hashlink bytecode in the out directory -main Main			# Tells haxe that Main.hx is your entry point -debug				# Tells haxe to run in debug mode
+-cp src 			# Tells haxe where to search for your code files -lib heaps			# Tells haxe to import the heaps library -lib hlsdl			# Tells haxe to import the hlsdl rendering library -hl hello.hl	# Tells haxe to compile to hashlink bytecode in the main directory -main Main			# Tells haxe that Main.hx is your entry point -debug				# Tells haxe to run in debug mode
 ```